Virginia Court Records

 What is Included in Virginia Arrest Records?

-Virginia arrest records provide information about the arrestee as well as details of the circumstances surrounding the arrest.
+Virginia arrest records provide information about the arrestee and details of the arrest's circumstances.
 Specifically, these records contain:

 - Arrestee's identifying information (first and last name, age, mugshot, residential address, and date of birth);

-- Offense details (Offense date, jurisdiction and description, and the code of law violated);
+- Offense details (Offense date, jurisdiction, description, and the code of law violated);

 - Arresting agency's name and location;